ammegandchips/EPoCH/analysis_plan/pipeline.md

 **Move results back to RDSF**

-When the job is complete (check using `qstat -u yourusername`), run `after.sh` interactively to move keys/results from home directory to EPoCH project folder on the RDSF
+When the job is complete (check the out file), run `after.sh` interactively to move keys/results from home directory to EPoCH project folder on the RDSF

 ```
 wget https://raw.githubusercontent.com/ammegandchips/EPoCH/main/after.sh -P ~/EPoCH/scripts/